BouweBorel/ShortestPathToolbox/README.md

       ![image](https://github.com/user-attachments/assets/775d9ac1-a6d8-4174-8ca1-b093713a6bdb)

-- **Size of the window**: It is the size of the window, it can be set here
+- **Size of the window**[main.cpp]: It is the size of the window, it can be set here

     ![image](https://github.com/user-attachments/assets/1b86cd26-f378-4ac6-bca8-5869d440dd9d)

-- **Size of region domain and subdivision**: The first to arguments are the size of region domain and the last is the number of subdivision (n x n) size
+- **Size of region domain and subdivision**[Visualizer.cpp]: The first to arguments are the size of region domain and the last is the number of subdivision (n x n) size

     ![image](https://github.com/user-attachments/assets/ba503b88-4f38-416b-865e-a33a653b780c)